 If you work on a commercial fishing or crabbing boat, you take serious risks whenever you go on the water.
 You face long, grueling hours, days, and weeks of work out on rough seas with bitterly cold weather.
 Falling overboard and drowning or succumbing to hypothermia is an ever-present risk.

-Harbor workers and other workers aboard ships also face daily risks from working with heavy equipment, trip and fall hazards, bad weather, rough water, and negligence.
+Harbor and other workers aboard ships also face daily risks from working with heavy equipment, trip and fall hazards, bad weather, rough water, and negligence.

 Negligence on the part of an employer can take many forms: